 Postgres contains a moving event horizon, which is in effect about 2 billion transactions ahead of or behind the current transaction id.
-Transactions more than 2 billion ahead of or more than 2 billion behind the current transaction id are considered to be in the future, and will thus be invisible to current transactions.
+Transactions up to 2 billion ahead of or more than 2 billion behind the current transaction id are considered to be in the future, and will thus be invisible to current transactions.

 Postgres avoids this catastrophic data loss by specially marking old rows so that no matter where they are in relation to the current transaction id they will be visible.

 Freezing is this process of marking old live tuples (i.e. database rows) so that they don’t get run over by the moving event horizon that would otherwise make them appear to be in the future.
 This is in contrast to vacuuming, which is the freeing up of space consumed by old dead tuples that are no longer visible to any transaction.